OpenZWave/node-openzwave-shared/README.md

 **Important notice**

- -*NODE 0.10.x required* - not compatible with 0.12.x due to internal Node.JS API changes
 - This library differs in that it links dynamically to an OpenZWave **shared library** (in contrast to statically linking OpenZWave in the node addon).
 Thus you need to have OpenZWave fully installed on your system (both the